Amended April 28, 2022

 21. Insurance.
 Supplier shall maintain in effect, at Supplier’s expense, the following minimum insurance coverages:

 The above limits may be achieved by a combination of primary coverage and umbrella coverage.
 All insurance that this Section requires shall be of the types and in amounts, and shall contain endorsements, and shall be issued by insurers having an A.M.
 Best financial rating of “A” or better.
-Carriers with a rating less than “A” must be approved by GFS in writing.
+Carriers with a rating less than “A” or that is otherwise not rated by A.M.
+Best must be approved by GFS in writing.
 Supplier shall cause GFS and each of its affiliates and related companies, and their respective directors, officers, employees and agents to be named as additional insureds under any or all of the policies evidencing the insurance.
 Supplier shall furnish to GFS certificates of insurance evidencing any required insurance (i) as part of any initial quote or bid to sell Products to GFS, (ii) prior to commencement of any work by Supplier for GFS or at GFS’s premises, and (iii) annually thereafter upon renewal of the insurance coverage.

 22. Work on Premises.
 If Supplier’s performance of services or delivery or installation of Products involves operations by its employees or subcontractors on GFS’s premises or the premises of a customer of GFS, then (a) Supplier shall at all times enforce strict discipline and maintain good order among all persons engaged in the activity on the premises and shall cause them to comply with all fire prevention, health, environmental and safety rules and regulations in force at the premises, (b) Supplier shall comply with any special work conditions that are attached to the Order, and (c) Supplier’s performance of the services shall not interfere with GFS’s use of the premises or pose any danger to GFS’s employees or invitees.